fishcus/KAP-manual/en/installation/install_uninstall/install_on_mapr.en.md

 yum install mapr-spark mapr-spark-historyserver mapr-spark-thriftserver
 ```

-And execute the script `/opt/mapr/server/configure.sh -R` to configure the Spark according to MapR official doc.
+And execute the script `/opt/mapr/server/configure.sh -R` to configure the Spark according to the MapR official doc.

 1. Download Spark 2.2.1 from MapR repository